The Word Defiant! at Blickling

 Revealing stories of books under threat

-One of the installations will feature a cascade of books flowing from the bookcases and across the Long Gallery which houses the library to draw visitors’ attention to this nationally important collection and its on-going need for conservation.
+One of the installations features a cascade of books flowing from the bookcases and across the Long Gallery which houses the library to draw visitors’ attention to this nationally important collection and its on-going need for conservation.

 As you weave your way further through the mansion, you will experience more installations that tell the stories of books under threat around the globe.